 7 Tips for Being Kind to Your Body

-- Eat more veggies.
+Eat more veggies.
 Cruciferous vegetables like (broccoli, cauliflower, kale, bok choy, arugula, brussels sprouts, cabbage, radish, and watercress) boost the immune system and have amazing antioxidant benefits.
 Be careful not to overcook them, which depletes all of the vital nutrients and enzymes.
 Instead, eat them raw, lightly steamed, or sauteed in coconut oil.
-Try to eat a salad with lunch and dinner every day.
+Try to eat a salad every day.

-- Reduce consumption of animal protein.
-It is now widely recognized that a high consumption of animal protein has been linked to greater health risks, including cancer.
-It is advised to limit animal products to 2-3 servings per week (or completely eliminate them if you are considering a vegetarian or vegan lifestyle like I did).
-Consider adding more plant protein to your diet such as leafy greens, nuts and seeds, legumes and beans, tempeh and whole grains, like quinoa.
+Reduce consumption of animal protein.
+It is now widely recognized that a high consumption of animal protein, especially red meat, has been linked to greater health risks, including cancer.
+It is advised to limit animal product servings (and only eat organic, grass-fed meet, organic free-range eggs, and wild caught fish such as salmon).
+Consider adding more plant protein to your diet such as leafy greens, nuts and seeds, legumes, tempeh and whole grains, like quinoa.

-- Drink more water.
+Drink more water.
 Our bodies are made up of about 70% water, though most of us do not consume of enough of it.
 Water helps flush toxins and waste out of our bodies.
 Water is essential for a healthy body and mind.
 Adding fresh squeezed lemon to your water improves digestion and detoxification and also supports weight loss.
 Use a water filter!
 Tap water contains many unnecessary chemicals that can increase fibro symptoms.

-- Reduce or eliminate dairy.
+Reduce or eliminate dairy.
 Most of us grew up believing that we needed to consume dairy for the calcium to have have strong bones.
 It has always been considered a staple in most American diets.
-The fact is that human bodies are just NOT designed to break down a lot of dairy products.
 The main protein in dairy is casein, which is very difficult for our bodies to digest and has also been linked to the growth of cancer cells.
 Dairy is also acid-forming (not alkalizing) and creates mucus build up in the body.
-Give almond, coconut, hemp or soy milk a try.
-Personally, I have always hated the taste of milk and rarely consumed it, but I now use almond, soy or coconut milk in all of my recipes, including smoothies.
+Give almond, coconut, or hemp milk a try.
+Personally, I have always hated the taste of milk and rarely consumed it, but I now use almond or coconut milk in all of my recipes, including smoothies.
 It's delicious!
 The hardest part for me was giving up cheese.
 Goat cheese is a much better alternative than cheese from cow's milk.
 There are also many seed and nut-based cheeses that are delicious and melt just like cheese from cow's milk.
 I make a cashew-based cheese sauce that is delicious!

-There are many other dietary changes that may appropriate for you to make, such as elimination of Gluten, soy and corn, etc. I could elaborate a lot more on the benefits of a plant-based diet and the amazing impact it has had on my life, but for today I'd like to leave you with these 7 shifts that you can make right away for improved health and well-being.
+There are many other dietary changes that may appropriate for you to make, such as elimination of Gluten, soy and corn, etc. I could elaborate a lot more on the amazing impact that changing my diet it has had on my life, but for today I'd like to leave you with these 7 shifts that you can make right away for improved health and well-being.